Skip to main content

 Which jobs does this workflow apply to?

-This workflow applies to the following job types, all commonly known and referred to as a 'Works job' although when working with IAG, they're known as Completion Jobs.
+This workflow applies to the following job types, all commonly known and referred to as a 'Works job' or Completion Jobs.

 • Works job (Insurance Project Type)